Insolence Eau Glacee by Guerlain

 Longevity

 Ideal L’Intense can go for up to 8 hours, on my skin.
-However, it’s usually around 7 and for the back half its at that weaker silllage level.
+However, it’s usually around 7 and for the back half its at that weaker sillage level.

-Ideal EDP is a long lasting scent, with an 8-9.5 hour range of performance.
-It too is a weaker skin scent for a good portion of the wear.
+Ideal EDP is a longer lasting fragrance, with an 8-9.5 hour range of performance.
+It too, is a weaker skin scent for a good portion of the wear.

 Edge: EDP